 The people who call Commerce Township home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Commerce Township residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Commerce Township include Polish, Irish, English, and Italian.
+The greatest number of Commerce Township residents report their race to be White, followed by Asian.
+Important ancestries of people in Commerce Township include German, Irish, Polish, English, and Italian.

 The most common language spoken in Commerce Township is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Polish and Spanish.